jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 failures simply as an indication that the task will require more effort.
 As well, exerting effort in the service of learning may bring intrinsic rewards and pleasure.

-It is important that we try to prioritize learning goals over performance goals.
-Of course, it is not realistic to completely avoid the latter.
-When we do reach for performance goals, it is important to keep in mind that failures are not an indication of personal deficiencies, but rather a signal to put more effort in.
+We should try to prioritize learning goals over performance goals.
+That is not to say that performance goals are bad.
+What is important is our attitude when faced with failures.
+Do not take failures as an indication of personal deficiencies, but rather a signal to put more effort in.
 We also need to keep our original performance goal in view and develop a proper strategy to meet that goal.

 So how do we deal with challenges when reaching for our goals?